Provision of Services

 Manager- £100.00-£200.00 per hour

 Senior- £70.00-£90.00 per hour

 Fixed fee arrangements may be available based on our estimate of the total time to be spent on your affairs and on the levels of skill and responsibility involved.

 5.2 If it is necessary to undertake work outside the responsibilities that we have agreed with you in our letter of engagement; additional fees will be chargeable in line with the charge out rates as detailed in 5.1.
 It is the responsibility of our clients to maintain their books and records to a suitable standard unless otherwise agreed during the engagement process.

 Our fees will exclude out of pocket expenses.
 Out of pocket expenses (plus VAT (if applicable)) in respect of a client will be billed as incurred for reimbursement by them.

-5.4 Our terms relating to payment of amounts invoiced and not covered by standing orders, where appropriate, are strictly 30 days net.
-Interest will be charged on all overdue debts at the rate of 8% per annum, or at the rate for the time being applicable under the Late Payment of Commercial Debts (Interest) Act 1998, whichever is the higher.
+5.4 We reserve the right to charge interest on all overdue debts at the rate of 8% per annum, or at the rate for the time being applicable under the Late Payment of Commercial Debts (Interest) Act 1998, whichever is the higher.

 6 Retention of and access to records